fanduel-oss/refract/README.md

 ### Aperture

-An `aperture` controls the streams of data which enter Refract.
-It is a function which observes data sources within your app, passes this data through any necessary logic flows, and outputs a stream of `effect` objects in response.
+An `aperture` controls the streams of data entering Refract.
+It is a function which observes data sources within your app, passes this data through any necessary logic flows, and outputs a stream of `effect`s.

 Signature: `(initialProps) => (component) => { return effectStream }`.
 * The `initialProps` are all props passed into the `WrappedComponent`.